SenecalRenaud/equipeBoucani-soen341project2023/README.md

 Our objective is to create a website which will function as a platform onto which employers can upload job postings and job seekers (students) can apply to these postings.

 ## Project Description
-A job board website that allows employers/students to post job listings, and job seekers can browse and apply to wanted jobs.
-Here are some key features that are included in the website:
-1. Job Posting: Employers/students can creat

 ## Team Members